flutter/news_toolkit/docs/docs/project_configuration/firebase.md

 </plist>
 ```

-then in `ios/Runner.xcodeproj/project.pbxproj` you should replace the `reversed_client_id` inside the **Debug-development** and **Release-development** configuration sections.
+then in `ios/Runner.xcodeproj/project.pbxproj` you must replace the `reversed_client_id` inside the **Debug-development** and **Release-development** configuration sections.

-This process should also be repeated with the `GoogleServiceInfo.plist` of the other existing flavors on your app (e.g _production_), inside the respective configuration sections of the `project.pbxproj` file.
+This process must also be repeated with the `GoogleServiceInfo.plist` of the other existing flavors on your app (e.g _production_), inside the respective configuration sections of the `project.pbxproj` file.